Creating Self-Motivated Learners: How to get your kids to do their school work.Homeschooling

 1. You need clear rules and consequences.

 I share this advice quite a bit, and most of the details are in this post, but I truly believe it makes life SO MUCH EASIER to have very clear expectations laid out for your kids at an early age.
-If your kids aren’t completing their schoolwork when you ask, what is the consequence?
+If your kids aren’t completing their schoolwork when you ask, what are the consequences?
 Are there consequences for other undesirable behavior in your house?
 Your kids need to know if they don’t follow instructions regarding school (or cleaning their room-whatever!) there will be swift and consistent repercussions.
 We have always had rules posted and because the kids know what I expect, and what will happen if they break a rule, there is no bargaining, or trying to get away with something because “they didn’t know”.
 If your child isn’t completing work, or stops doing something the second you walk away, look at whether or not you need to outline clear rules and consequences.
 You want your kids to form the habit of doing work right away when asked, and not questioning you.

 Young kids don’t understand the benefits to completing work, or really the importance of school, in general.
 You can’t reason with them.
 They won’t care that “they’ll fail 4th grade” or “not get into college”.
 They just know they don’t want to sit and do work right now.
 Save your breath trying to reason with your little kids.
 You do know best.
 Young kids just need to follow the rules.